htflynn0/Diary/README.md

 ```
 ## TO do:
 setup search path

-setup update path
+add date and time to diary entries - added but now need to display along with the secret

-add date and time to diary entries
+setup frontend for update